 - No low effort posts.

-To characterize my filters: 1% of the posts make it to the digest on average.
+To characterize my filters: less than 1% of the posts make it to the digest on average.

 New issues are published every Monday.